PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--schedule` (object): The sensor schedule to use with the alert profile.
 - `--recipients` (object): List of recipients that will receive the alert.
 - `--serials` (array): List of device serials assigned to this sensor alert profile.
+- `--includeSensorUrl` (boolean): Include dashboard link to sensor in messages (default: true).
+- `--message` (string): A custom message that will appear in email and text message alerts.

 ##### Example: